ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

    pair: notifications; resetting the AWX_URL_BASE

-The primary way that Ascender determines how the base URL (``AWX_URL_BASE``) is defined is by looking at an incoming request and setting the server address based on that incoming request.
+The primary way that climber determines how the base URL (``AWX_URL_BASE``) is defined is by looking at an incoming request and setting the server address based on that incoming request.

-Ascender takes settings values from the database first.
+climber takes settings values from the database first.
 If no settings values are found, it falls back to using the values from the settings files.
-If a user posts a license by navigating to the Ascender host's IP address, the posted license is written to the settings entry in the database.
+If a user posts a license by navigating to the climber host's IP address, the posted license is written to the settings entry in the database.

 To change the ``AWX_URL_BASE`` if the wrong address has been picked up, navigate to **Miscellaneous System settings** from the Settings menu using the DNS entry you wish to appear in notifications, and re-add your license.